15 Tips on How to Focus on Boring Reading Materials

 Reading boring material is a flavorless experience.
 It’s like eating food with no seasoning.
 While we can do it, it does not particularly stimulate us.
 When it comes to the core purpose of why we read, which is to comprehend and retain information, our brain needs “seasoning” to help us read it well.

 You can spice up your reading by reviewing your material in creative ways.
-Try reading your notes out loud, drawing images or create a mind map!
+Try reading your notes aloud, drawing images, or creating a mind map!
 The more we engage different parts of our brain, the more easily we are able to make boring reading material come alive.

 Motivation is one of those mystical areas that nobody has really figured out.
 We do know one thing, however.
 Most people are motivated by rewards.
 Just like a puppy dog who does little tricks for a treat, we are not much different than our furry friends in that we are motivated by rewards.